-Our goal is to provide as much information, communication, and hands on support as you would want during pregnancy and labor without interfering with your desire for independence and privacy.
-We are open to honoring all requests that you would have to help make your birth match your vision of the unique family experience that it can be.
+Our goal is to provide as much information, communication, and hands on support as you want during pregnancy and labor without interfering with your desire for independence and privacy.
+We are open to honoring all requests that you have in order to help make your birth match your vision of the unique family experience that it can be.
 We believe that when people are able to safely birth at home, they have true autonomy regarding their pregnancy, labor and birth.

 Katie Shannon, CNM